Joshcruzz/KicksStarter-Sql-Analysis/README.md

 ## Project Overview
 ---
-This project analyses historical KickStarter campaign data to identify the key factors that influence projects success and failure.
-Using SQL in Microsoft SQL Server, I explored different trends across categories,countries, funding goals, backers, countries and campaign duration to uncover patterns that drive crowdfunding outcomes.
+Used SQL to explore Kickstarter campaign data to uncover patterns in funding success.
+Identified key predictors of campaign outcomes and translated findings into strategic recommendations for future campaign planning.
+I explored different trends across categories,countries, funding goals, backers, countries and campaign duration to uncover patterns that drive crowdfunding outcomes.

 ## Data Sources
 ---